 Pre-booked phone interpreting

-Phone interpreting services can also be pre-booked via the online interpreter booking form available on the TIS National website (external) (External website).
+Phone interpreting services can also be pre-booked via the online interpreter booking form available on the TIS National website (external).

-Pre-booking a telephone interpreter is recommended when interpreters for languages which are less common or you have a set time for your appointment.
+TIS National recommends pre-booking a telephone interpreter for less common languages or if you have a set time for your appointment.

-When you need a face-to-face interpreter, you can book one via TIS online (external) (External website).
+When you need a face-to-face interpreter, you can book on-site interpreting via TIS online .
 This is an automated booking tool to request and manage on-site interpreter bookings online.

 - sensitive, complex, or time-consuming issues